femtomc/Jaynes.jl/docs/franklin/notebooks/gmm.md

     μ = [μ1, μ2]

-    # Uncomment the following lines to draw the weights for the K clusters
-    # from a Dirichlet distribution.
+    # Draw the weights for the K clusters from a Dirichlet distribution.

-    #α = 1.0
+    α = 1.0
-    #w ~ Dirichlet(2, α)
+    w ~ Dirichlet(2, α)

-    # Comment out this line if you instead want to draw the weights.
-    w = [0.5, 0.5]

     # Draw assignments for each datum and generate it from a multivariate normal.
     k = [(:k => i) ~ Categorical(w) for i in 1 : N]